oblio360/hearthstone-blog/_drafts/reaching-legend.md

 Of course, if at some point you notice that you're encountering only unfavorable match ups, it's probably time to switch decks.
 This is a judgment call, I generally did it when I noticed I wasn't climbing after a higher number of games played (15-20).

+{% include inline-image.html alt="Acidic Swamp Ooze" %}

+### Go for the surprise factor

+Almost all the good players I've seen at some point or another try a strange deck or add a strange tech card in their deck.
+This is because the surprise factor is important in multiplayer games.
+Predictability is good for your own actions (this is why <a href="http://www.hearthpwn.com/cards/12281-ogre-brute">Ogre Brute</a> is a bad card, because you can't guarantee what it's going to attack) but it is not good when your opponent can reliably predict your actions.
+Of course, in most games you win you're just going to use your deck's main win condition.

+But especially above rank 5, if your deck is popular enough, opponents will find or make decks that will counter that a main win condition.
+So it doesn't hurt to have a plan B.

+In my case I just took advantage of the surprise factor of the deck I was playing: Raptor Rogue.
+Most opponents facing a Rogue would be mulliganing for Oil Rogue (the most popular Rogue variety) and would often not have the required tools to react to a Rogue that plays more like Zoolock.

+If using or creating a brand new deck is not possible (and usually it isn't) then surprising tech cards can work as well. <a href="http://www.hearthpwn.com/cards/74-acidic-swamp-ooze">Acidic Swamp Ooze</a> has destroyed many <a href="http://www.hearthpwn.com/cards/172-doomhammer">Doomhammer</a> dreams over the years :smile:

 ### Be patient